 Model kits (November, 1978)

 One of the lesser-known facts about Yamato model kits is that Bandai was not the only company to manufacture them.
 For a period of roughly one eye-blink, Nomura offered up four completely separate kits of their own making, which have earned special attention over the years from connoisseurs.
-To read the personal account of one in particular, click here.
+Read about them here.